hobbyquaker/binrpc/README.md

 For use with CCU1/2 (rfd, hs485d), Homegear and CUxD

-Implements the same interface like https://github.com/hobbyquaker/homematic-xmlrpc with one difference: you have to wait for the `connect` event before sending data.
+Implements the same interface like https://github.com/hobbyquaker/homematic-xmlrpc

 **Breaking change in v2.0.0:** `system.multicall` isn't resolved in single calls anymore.
 This should be done by the application itself and was removed to be consistent with [homematic-xmlrpc](https://github.com/hobbyquaker/homematic-xmlrpc).

+**Change in v2.1.0** You don't have to wait for the client connect event before using methodCall.

 ## Examples